perplexityjeff/PowerShell-MailScanner/README.md

 * Remote Access to the MySQL or MariaDB database using a good secured user that can only 'Select'

 ## Learning
 I am still learning PowerShell and I do it mainly by just working as a day to day sysadmin.
 Please keep that in mind when viewing or using this script.
+I am open to pull requests to improve the project of course.

 ## Credits
 The idea came by a post found on the mailscanner mailing list found here.